If the IRS comes a-calling, demanding you fix the inconsistencies — hopefully without a full, nightmarish audit — then here’s what you need to do:

-Depending on the size of the mistake, it could lead to an audit.
-To avoid that, contact your preparer as soon as you notice, or are alerted to, the mistake.
+If the mistake is big enough, it could draw the attention of tax inspectors.
+So to avoid an audit, contact your preparer as soon as you notice the mistake.
 They’ll be able to tell you how serious the mistake is and the best way to proceed.

 “Often times, this means filing an amended tax return,” says tax attorney Sam Brotman, founder of Brotman Law in San Diego.
 “File Form 1040X (Amended Tax Return) and any additional documents that illustrate or explain the mistake.
 If the mistake is big, it may require paying levies or filing a lawsuit.
 Be sure to refer to the statute of limitations for your particular situation.
 If you catch this error after a significant amount of time has passed, your options may become more limited.”

 If the problem stems from an error the accountant or tax preparer made, ask them to revisit the documents and figure out what went wrong.
 They have the most intimate relationship with these numbers at this point, and the error was likely their fault.
 As such, they also should cover the cost of the mistake.